 Plants can clean up the air in your office, giving rooms more light and an all-round cheerier disposition.

-And you don’t need green fingers to kit your workplace out with a healthy number of office plants.
+And you don’t need green fingers to kit your work out with a healthy number of office plants.
 All you really need is a provider that knows its stuff.
 Place the plants in various spots around your office and you’ll be breathing clean air in a healthy environment.

 A scent to remember

 It might not occur to you, but the scent of a place can really stick in your mind.
 Our olfactory memory is finely attuned to place and time.
-So if you’re sat next to a pongy client in their office, you’ll remember that stifling stench for years to come.
+So if you’re sitting next to a pongy client in their office, you’ll remember that stifling stench for years to come.

 That’s exactly why scent marketers exist.
 These guys will give your office a signature scent, one that will stay firmly in the category of “pleasant memory” for any clients.